MuhammadKhalilzadeh/M.P.ERN-Docker-Clean.Architecture/README.md

 Since we're on the beginning of our road, it is better for all of the team members to participate in the process of reviewing the codebase and getting a hands-on experience on how to review the code and find potential bugs, errors, and possible enhancements.
 Also, it is a must to have at least one of the full-stack developers on the review, since they are the bridge between frontend and backend.

 **How should the team handle review feedback (e.g., requesting changes, discussion in comments)?**
 Before making a pull request, reach out to you colleagues and peers and make sure everything is good to go.
-Better to do the long discussions on your private messaging platforms and only requesting changes, short practical guidances and comments be on issues and pull requests.
+Better to do the long discussions on Discord and only requesting changes, short practical guidances and comments be on issues and pull requests.

 **Should the PR author be allowed to merge their own PR after review?**
-Only leads and project managers will be allowed to merge PRs.
+Everyone should will be able to create issues, and assign them to himself/herself.

 ### Issue Management: